25 Amazing things to do in Baja California Sur- Mexico + Practical Tips

 Hiking shoes – there are many hiking trails that you will want to explore.

-Mask and snorkel – you will always be able to rent it but I prefer to have my own, you know… especially after the recent outbreak.
+Mask and snorkel – you can always rent it, but I prefer to have my own, you know… especially after the recent outbreak.

-Ecological sunscreen – the sun is strong but we need to protect the reef as well as our skin.
+Ecological sunscreen – the sun is intense, but we need to protect the reef as well as our skin.
 Choose wisely.

-I hope you have enjoyed my full guide to Baja California and the list of the things to do in Baja California was useful.
+I hope you enjoyed my complete guide to Baja California.
+The list of things to do in Baja California was helpful.

 Please feel free to get in touch should you have any further questions.